Labernator/Mordheim/Bastelbrothers/toolheim/src/README.md

 ## Building
 1. Install GoLang for Windows/Linux etc. (https://golang.org/doc/install)
-2. edit all the script files (.sh/.bat) and set the pth to the toolheim folder
+2. Edit all the script files (.sh/.bat) and set your path to the toolheim folder on your harddisc.
-3. start the install modules script (.sh/.bat)
+3. Start the install modules script (.sh/.bat) and wait.
+After the installation there are some new folder available.
-4. run the build script (.sh/.bat) if there is no exe/bin file available
+4. (optional) Run the build script (.sh/.bat) if there is no .exe/.bin file in the git available.
+Those files will be automatically generated.
-5. edit your warband roster .yml file
+5. Edit your warband roster .yml file, copy the example file.
-6. run the gen_pdf script (.sh/.bat)
+6. Run the gen_pdf script (.sh/.bat) to generate the warband roster PDF.

-Manually on Linux run:
+Manually install on Linux:
+1. Open a terminal
     > export GOPATH=/complete/path/to/Bastelbrothers/toolheim/
     > go get github.com/jung-kurt/gofpdf
     > go get github.com/ghodss/yaml